0x90n/InfoSec-Black-Friday/README.md

 # InfoSec Black Friday Deals 2020
 All the deals for InfoSec related software/tools this Black Friday / Cyber Monday

+<3 Hope you all have a well-deserved, happy thanksgiving and kudos to all those who contributed to this list.

 ## FAQ
 ### When do these sales end?
 Most end 29/30th November.